 8. Refill Your Sales Funnel With Buyer Leads

 Each month, you should refill your sales funnel with new real estate buyer leads.
 Some leads convert quickly and others take months, so refilling the sales funnel with new leads should be done monthly unless you cannot handle more business.
-To refill your sales funnel with fresh leads, you can tap your network or use paid lead generation companies that worked well in the past.
+To refill your sales funnel with fresh leads, you can tap your network or use paid lead generation services that worked well in the past.

 If you need more buyer leads, then evaluate your budget and your real estate lead generation choice to see if more money or different tactics will bring more leads.
 As buyer leads vary in their readiness to convert, you should refill your sales funnel on a monthly basis to make sure you always have the right balance of real estate buyer leads in each stage of your sales funnel.

 Pro Tips About Making the Most of Buyer Leads